ta4j/ta4j-wiki/Backtesting.md

 # Backtesting

 Backtesting estimates how a strategy would have behaved over historical data.
-In ta4j's current 0.22.x line, the default building blocks are:
+In current ta4j, the default building blocks are:

 - `BarSeriesManager` for one strategy over one series
 - `BacktestExecutor` for many strategies over one series